rachit-shah/Code-Quality-Portal/DESIGN.md

 -   **Number of Collaborators for a file:** number of developers that have worked or are working on a particular file.

-The user will provide the link for the repository to assess and an access token if it is private.
-We will then mine the repository for code using web scraping tools and evaluate the aforementioned metrics.
+The user will interact with an HTML/CSS front end and provide a link for the repository to process and an access token if it is private.
+We will then mine the repository for code using Beautiful Soup library for web scraping and evaluate the aforementioned metrics using Python.
 The user can then choose which metrics he wants to see, which will be displayed on the Portal by embedding the corresponding metric visualized in Tableau.

 The members of the team would have access to this portal and would be able to view visualizations of the different metrics and observe if any particular area of the codebase is not efficiently maintained.
 There’s also information regarding which developers work on each file and thus enables accountability and promotes following of convention.
 Furthermore, there are metrics tracking the structure of the project and thus it is easier for new members and managers to understand the code and workflow.

-The tools we are going to use for this project: Beautiful Soup (for Web Scraping), Python (to process data), Tableau (to visualize), HTML/CSS (for Portal front-end).

 ## Use Cases:

-### Use-Case 1: Initialize environment
+### Use-Case 1: User's First Visit

-1.  **Preconditions :** It must have a valid address to the particular repository.
-The repository must exist at the provided URL.
+1.  **Preconditions :** The user provides a valid address to an existing repository.
 If the repository is private, the user must also provide an access token.

-2.  **Main Flow:**

-> A valid address to the repository will be provided and then that
-> particular repository would be scraped and our given metrics would be
-> applied on it.
-Further the visualization of the metrics would be done
-> in Tableau or Power BI and shown to the user by embedding it in our
+2.  **Main Flow:** The user provides a valid address to the repository and then the system will assess the provided repository by scraping the repository for code and applying the quality metrics on the data.
+Further the visualization of the metrics would be done in Tableau or Power BI and shown to the user by embedding it in the Portal.
-> Portal.

 1.  **Subflows**:

-> \[S1\] User provides a valid repository address
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S1\] User provides a valid repository address

->
-> \[S2\] Repository is scraped for its code from that address and
-> Analysis is further done to measure our code quality metrics.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S2\] Repository is scraped for its code from that address and analysis is further done to measure our code quality metrics.

->
-> \[S3\] Visualization would be done in Tableau or Power BI for the
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S3\] Visualization would be done in Tableau or Power BI for the analysis.

-> analysis.
->
-> \[S4\] Visualization is shown to the user by embedding the
-> graph/visual in our portal.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \[S4\] Visualization is shown to the user by embedding the graph/visual in our portal.

-4.  **Alternate Flows**: If the repository doesn’t exist or it’s private without correct access token, the web scraper would return 404 Not Found and prompt the user to enter again.
+4.  **Alternate Flows**: At any moment of analysis, if the system is not able to get the data, get the access to the resources or any tool fails while assessing which would be required for the analysis, an alert specifying the error would be shown to the user.

 ### Use-Case 2: Choose a Metric